THE CHOICE AWARDS

 The Choice Awards recognize outstanding photographers working in all processes and subject matter.
-The Awards are divided into four categories: Curator’s Choice, Editor’s Choice, Director’s Choice and in 2016 we have added an additional New Choice Award category.
+The Awards are divided into four categories: Curator’s Choice, Editor’s Choice, Director’s Choice and Exhibitor’s Choice.
 Winners receive recognition via exhibition, publication, portfolio reviews and more.
 The Choice Award winners are invited to participate in an exhibition in Santa Fe, New Mexico during Review Santa Fe.

 Curator’s Choice, Director’s Choice, Editor’s Choice, and Exhibitor’s Choice Awards